Holmfirth Town Centre Access Plan - November 2022 Update

 Are you going to compensate the businesses that will struggle with business because of the disruption while your making these changes

-Jo.liles asked almost 3 years ago
+Jo.liles asked over 3 years ago

 Thank you for your question.
 The works within the Holmfirth scheme are highway works and therefore there is no compensation related to these activities.
 This position was set out by the then Transport Minister, Keith Hill, in July 2000: